Adaptive Group Testing Algorithms to Estimate the Number of Defectives: Upper Bound

-We now give a randomized algorithm that, for any constant $\epsilon$, its expected number of queries matches the lower bound in Theorem~\ref{TH4} and \ref{TH1}. \begin{theorem} For any constant $c>1$, there is a randomized algorithm that asks
+We now give a randomized algorithm that, for any constant $\epsilon$, its expected number of queries almost matches the lower bound in Theorem~\ref{TH4} and \ref{TH1}. \begin{theorem} For any constant $c>1$, there is a randomized algorithm that asks\footnote{The $\tilde O(\log (1/\delta))$ is $O((\log(1/\delta))(\log\log(1/\delta))$}

 expected number of queries and with probability at least $1-\delta$ estimates the number of defective items $d$ up to a multiplicative factor of $1\pm \epsilon$. \end{theorem} \begin{proof} We first give an algorithm $A$ that asks